 This lounge is super smart with intricate design work and lighting, stylish seating, great views, and many power outlets.
 This is undoubtedly one of the best Delta ky Clubs in the world.
 There’s a huge variety of seating, many of which is near the large floor-to-ceiling windows.
 There is a long bar with bar stools and a business center with individual cubicles and communal tables.

 The food and drinks are impressive here.
-There’s Starbucks drip coffee, a Starbucks espresso machine with whole fruit, and biscuits in glass jars, plus an extensive buffet.
+There’s Starbucks drip coffee, a Starbucks espresso machine with whole fruit and biscuits in glass jars, plus an extensive buffet.

 9. United Club Domestic lounges, Terminal 3

 There is a United Club lounges in the International Terminal (Between Gate G6 & G9) as well as 3 United lounges in Terminal 3, Concourse F (Near Gate F11), Terminal 3, Boarding Area E (near Gate E4), Terminal 3, Mezzanine Level (across from Gate E2).
 These lounges welcome United Club members with same-day boarding passes, as well as other Star Alliance passengers.
 Terminal 3 is connected to the International Terminal airside, so this lounge is around a 10-minute walk from the International Terminal.
-The Amex Centurion Lounge is the better lounge if you can get entry to this one, but the United lounges have fantastic views and a full bar, complimentary snacks and drinks, and a small business center.
+The Amex Centurion Lounge is the better lounge if you can get entry to this one, but the United lounges have fantastic views, a full bar, complimentary snacks and drinks, and a small business center.

 The lounges’ food is excellent, with the breakfast offering including scones, muffins, whole fruit, bagels, toast, sliced fruit, granola, yogurt, cereal, and oatmeal.
 Lunch is also fairly good with veggies, including carrots, chipotle quinoa salad, celery, soup, rolls, and cookies.